Final report for WPDP19-24

 The project coordinator traveled to California to visit with agricultural professionals in regard to food safety and conservation efforts.
 These meetings connected the coordinator with various useful resources, previous work conducted on the topic (outside of Hawaii), and provided a network of support and advice for future workshop and outreach materials.

-In 2020, the project coordinator began interviews with producers using the venn diagram tool and a series of questions to facilitate discussion with farmers regarding their food safety and conservation efforts.
+In 2020, the project coordinator conducted interviews with local producers using the venn diagram tool and a series of questions to facilitate discussion with farmers regarding their food safety and conservation efforts.
 Six producers from three islands completed an interview to share their risk management approaches to food safety and existing conservation practice implementation.
 Each producer spoke about their current known risks to food safety, current natural resource concerns, and any related challenges they face on their individual farms, unique to their crop specialty and geographic location.

 Agricultural professional interviews guided the vetting process of potential co-management processes required to prepare for farmer interviews in Hawaii.